1glogo/Code-Sharing-Platform_Hyperskill/README.md

 ## Description:
 This is an H2 database using JPA repository project simulating a Code Sharing Platform in a closed network.

-ApacheFreemarker is used to produce web pages and activate various RESTFul APIs (./Code Sharing Platform/task/src/resources/templates).
+ApacheFreemarker is used to produce web pages and activate RESTFul API (./Code Sharing Platform/task/src/resources/templates).

 For H2 database information and localhost server port see ./Code Sharing Platform/task/src/resources/application.properties.